datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 Before you create the weighted star rating, add the `number_reviews_indian` to the larger data frame `indian`.

-Just like an earlier exercise, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_Indian` and `indian` data frames.
+Just like an earlier exercise, we don't want any missing data within our data set, so we will use the `inner_join` function to merge all the rows that are in both the `number_reviews_indian` and `indian` data frames.

 *** =instructions
 - Create a new data frame `indian_plus_number`